iSchluff/aredux/README.md

-# aredux - async redux knockoff
+# aredux - async ES6 redux knockoff
-React state management with immutable states, efficient updates and async iterator actions.
+Redux-like store/reducer implementation with immutable states and ES6 async iterator dispatch.
+Also includes a react connector with efficient state updates.

 Currently doesn't support middleware.
 The way I use it is that I just handle all network calls and similar in front of the reducer, i.e. directly from the action.
 But adding that probably wouldn't be hard.

+The use of immutable.js is currently required.

 ## How to use
 ### Control flow